ianalbert/JSONSchema/README.md

 JSONSchema
 ==========

-A JSON Schema validator in Obj-C.
+A [http://json-schema.org](JSON Schema) validator in Obj-C. This implementation is based off Internet Draft 4 of the specification.

-**As of 2014-02-16, this library is still in early development.**
+# Introduction

 JSON Schema is a way of specifying the expected structure of a JSON document by way of a rule set.
 A JSON Schema validator can apply these rules against a JSON document to ensure it complies or report errors for any violations it finds.
+While similar in function to an XML schema, JSON Schema is more legible, less verbose, and permissive-by-default.

+# Installation

+This library is designed to be extremely lightweight.
+All you need to do to use it in your project is copy RIXJSONSchemaValidator.h and RIXJSONSchemaValidator.m into your project.
+It only requires the Foundation framework.
+The code uses ARC.
+If your project uses MRC then you will need to add the "-fobjc-arc" flag to RIXJSONSchemaValidator.m in the Build Phases tab of your project.

+# Role

+A schema is a contract that a document adheres to a specified format.
+As such, its most useful role is one of "keeping the other guy honest," which means using it against incoming data.
+For an iOS app or Mac application this means verifying what you're getting from a server is in the agreed-upon format.

+Schemas should live with the code they protect.
+If a schema is intended to guard client code against responses coming from a server then they should live with that client code.
+When the schema changes the client code should change, and vice versa.

+# Uses

-One use would be in client unit tests to fetch responses from a server and ensure they conform to the format the client expects.
-This can help systematically identify problems, subtle or otherwise, that might cause problems in the app.
+One potential use is to incorporate schema validation in a unit test.
+The test can check responses from the server and ensure they conform to what the client expects.
+Schemas are checked into the project along with the rest of the client source code.
+It can be tricky to set up unit tests that fetch network responses asynchronously though.

-Another use is to use the validator in production on every response coming back from the server.
-This approach serves as a safety mechanism, ensuring that an errant or unexpected response does not cause a client crash.
-For example, if the client expects a certain JSON property to be a string but the server returns a number, array, or object, an unvalidated response could cause a crash when string methods are attempted on the value.
-By validating the response and rejecting invalid responses the client can gracefully skip the response and show an error screen to the user.
-It could additionally "phone home" details of the schema validation so that server developers can quickly address the problem.

-JSON Schemas you write for server responses should live in the client codebase.
-It is generally not a good idea to have the server send down these schemas at runtime.
-You can think of the schema as a contract for what the client code expects and can process.
-It is descriptive, not prescriptive.
-Changing the schema does not change the Obj-C code of your client.
-Therefore the schemas should be baked in the same as any client source code file.
-They should be checked into the client code repository and branched, versioned, and tagged along with the other code.

-Conversely, to validate a client JSON request the server can opt to use a JSON Schema validator to ensure the request matches what its code can handle.
-However, server software generally doesn't run Obj-C, so this library isn't useful for that task.
-See http://json-schema.org/implementations.html for a list of JSON Schema validators for other programming languages.
+Another use is to put the schema validator in the app or application code and use it to verify every response before handing it up to higher level logic.
+If a response does not validate then it is thrown out as invalid and treated as a server error.
+Because responses are always validated, code downstream can do less boilerplate defensive coding, such as type checking and bounds checking.

+A modification to that strategy is to only use validation in development builds.
+This way problems can still be found during development but there will be no performance hit in the production app.

+# Coding Goals

+This project was written to be as lightweight as possible.
+It's contained in a single .h and single .m file for easy installation.
+It does not pull in lots of extra frameworks, and it requires no third-party libraries.
+Coding is as by-the-book as possible -- potentially at the cost of performance -- to reduce the chance of future evolutions of Obj-C breaking something in this code.
+There should be few if any "clever" hacks in place.